alexdevero/alex-devero-blog/__drafts__/draft--es2017-features.md

 ## Conclusion: 7 JavaScript ES2017 Features to Learn

-These were the seven features introduced in ES2017 (ES8).
-I hope that you enjoyed this tutorial and that it helped you understand these ES2017 features.
-By now, you have at least some idea about how these features work and how to use them.
+These were the seven features that were introduced in ES2017 (ES8).
+I hope that you've enjoyed this tutorial.
+I also hope that this tutorial helped you learned at least a bit about how these ES2017 features work and how to use them.

 [xyz-ihs snippet="thank-you-message"]